gulmert89/studyRoom_mlops/mlops_specialization/README.md

 * **Web**: TensorFlow JS
 ### 2.2.5.
 TensorFlow Transform
 * For preprocessing data at scale: `tf.Transform`
+![tftransform.jpeg](./assets/tftransform.jpeg)
 * Stats like `mean`, `stddev`, `quantiles` are calculated dynamically during training.
-However, while serving and applying transformations to serving data, they become constant tensors since the training has been completed.
+However, while serving and applying transformations to serving data, they become constant tensors (`tf.constant` to be added to the _"constant graph"_ used in serving) since the training has been completed.
 * Thus, no need for preprocessing code at serving time, irrespective of deployment platform.
-![tftransform.jpeg](./assets/tftransform.jpeg)